Skip to main content

 @Override

-public Object callback(@NonNull Frame frame, @Nullable Map<String, Object> arguments) {
+public Object callback(@NonNull Frame frame, @Nullable Map<String, Object> arguments) throws Throwable {

 return "cat";